Leave a Message

 Key Findings

-• South Beach has the higher ceiling: its luxury towers carried condo sales up to about $3.7 million, versus roughly $2.1 million in Mission Bay.
+• South Beach has the trophy tier: its luxury towers carried condo sales up to about $9.8 million, while Mission Bay topped out near $2.1 million.

-• Mission Bay is the newer build: a master-planned waterfront of modern mid-rise and high-rise condos, parks, and open space.
+• Mission Bay is the newer build: a master-planned waterfront of modern condos and parks, while South Beach is the more established district of iconic towers.

 What Defines South Beach?

 South Beach is the established heart of San Francisco's waterfront living.
 Its skyline of luxury towers rises between the Embarcadero and the Bay Bridge, steps from Oracle Park, the Ferry Building, and the Financial District.
 The neighborhood mixes modern high-rises with converted lofts, and it draws buyers who want dining, nightlife, and game-day energy within a short walk of home.
-For many, the appeal is simple: a true urban waterfront address with everything close.
+It is also the one of the two with a true trophy tier: the top condo sale of early 2026 approached $9.8 million.

 For a closer look, see Rises.co's guide to high-rise living on the waterfront in South Beach.

-"South Beach is where San Francisco's waterfront grew up," explains Sean Mamola, Global Luxury Specialist with Compass.
-"It pairs established high-rise towers with a walk-everywhere location next to the ballpark, the Embarcadero, and the Financial District."
+"South Beach is where San Francisco's waterfront grew up, and it is the one of the two with a true trophy tier, reaching nearly ten million in early 2026," explains Sean Mamola, Global Luxury Specialist with Compass.
+"It pairs established towers with a walk-everywhere location next to the ballpark and the Financial District."

 What Defines Mission Bay?

 Just to the south, Mission Bay is the city's newest neighborhood, and it feels like it.
 Built largely over the past two decades, it is a master-planned waterfront of modern condominium buildings, biotech and UCSF campuses, the Chase Center, and a generous network of parks and the Mission Creek waterfront.
-The construction is newer, the streets are wider, and the pace is calmer, which appeals to buyers who want modern amenities and open space without leaving the water.
+The construction is newer and the pricing clusters tightly, without the ultra-high-end found across the channel in South Beach.

 For more on buying here, see Rises.co's guide to what to know before buying a condo in Mission Bay.